 RTC, as the MPO for the Vancouver, Washington Urbanized Area is assigned project-level programming responsibilities for the regional share of federal transportation funds.
 Federal regulations requires that RTC selects projects through a competitive project selection process.
 Currently, RTC has responsibility to select approximately $9 million annually, through the Surface Transportation Block Grant Program (STBG), Congestion Mitigation and Air Quality (CMAQ), and Transportation Alternative Program (TA).

 Through the MPO process, local governments and cities have the opportunity to participate in identifying and solving regional transportation-related problems.
 Projects can address a wide range of transportation needs including road widening, transit enhancement, intersection improvement, signal coordination, bike and pedestrian facilities, and other transportation needs.
 RTC employs regional screening and selection criteria to prioritize and select projects for funding.
 Projects are evaluated based on their individual merits and their impact on the regional transportation system.
 Funds are awarded to local agencies based on project prioritization.
 Projects are then programmed in the TIP and implemented by local agencies.
-The Selected Projects list shows those which have been awarded federal transportation funds by RTC since 2010, the current status of each, and includes both current and completed projects.
+Our Project Database shows those which have been awarded federal transportation funds by RTC since 2010, the current status of each, and includes both current and completed projects.

 Federal regulations require MPOs to publish an annual listing of projects for which federal funds have been obligated in the preceding year as a record of project delivery.
 Although it is the primary responsibility of the MPO to prepare the obligation list, the list must be developed though a cooperative effort with WSDOT and others who are responsible for tracking project obligation.
 The Term “obligation” is the federal government’s legal commitment to pay the Federal Share of a project.